AdobeDocs/experience-manager-64.en/help/sites/authoring/using/creating-accessible-content.md

 * **Using headings:**

-  As long as you have the accessibility features of the RTE enabled (see [AEM and Accessibility](#adobeexperiencemanagerandaccessibility)), AEM offers 3 levels of page heading.
+  As long as you have the accessibility features of the RTE enabled (see [Configuring RTE for Producing Accessible Sites](../../administering/using/rte-accessible-content.md)), AEM offers 3 levels of page heading.
 You can use these to identify sections and subsections of content.
 Heading 1 is the highest level of heading, Heading 3 the lowest.
 The system administrator can configure the system to allow the use of more heading levels.

   The following image demonstrates an example of the different types of headings.